TN 245 (09-24)

 Verify the gross amount and frequency of payment using (in order of priority):

 NOTE: To verify certain current benefit information for veterans and surviving spouses, you may call the VA at 1-800-827-1000.
-Information about payment history, augmentation, educational benefits, unreimbursed medical expenses, aid and attendance, or housebound allowances is not available by phone.
+Information about payment history, augmentation, educational benefits, unreimbursed medical expenses, A&A, or HBA is not available by phone.

 D. Procedure for systems coding